DebzDK/guess-the-language/README.md

     * [DeepL Translator](https://www.deepl.com/en/translator) - used to translate sentences in game
     * [Regex101](https://regex101.com/) - used to test the regular expressions used in game for validation
     * [num2words](https://github.com/savoirfairelinux/num2words#readme) - used library to convert numbers to their word equivalent
+    * [prompt-toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) - used library to make prompts for user input use auto-completion and handle arrow and CTRL keys
     * [Requests](https://docs.python-requests.org/en/latest/) - used library to make HTTP requests to DeepL Translator API
     * [StackOverflow](https://stackoverflow.com/) - used to find answers to coding issues, specifically [how to get coloured text](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal), [understand the python equivalent of getters and setters](https://stackoverflow.com/questions/2627002/whats-the-pythonic-way-to-use-getters-and-setters), [the purpose of \__init__\.py](https://stackoverflow.com/questions/448271/what-is-init-py-for), [how to make an enum in Python](https://stackoverflow.com/a/1695250), and [what the Python equivalent of JavaScript's setTimeout() function is](https://stackoverflow.com/a/15456828)
     * [w3schools](https://www.w3schools.com/) - used to find Python functions to complete tasks, e.g. [learning how to make requests](https://www.w3schools.com/python/module_requests.asp) and [file handling](https://www.w3schools.com/python/python_file_handling.asp)